Enhancing the QUAlity and Transparency Of health Research

-This move should undoubtedly provide inspiration to other journal editors (see EQUATOR toolkits for editors for more resources, guidance, examples and editorials from other journals, etc.)
+This move should undoubtedly provide inspiration to other journal editors (see the EQUATOR toolkit for editors for more resources, guidance, examples and editorials from other journals, etc.)

 Reference: